fathss/CCalc/README.md

-# adding arithmetic operation
+# programmer-calculator

-Things added:
+A small project in C that i create

+Feature:
-1.
+1. Arithmetic Operations (WIP)
+2. Conversion